andres81/Model_of_the_Psyche/case-files/stop-femicide-now/README.md

 Seeing
-the [Dutch police fail](https://www.rtl.nl/nieuws/binnenland/artikel/5492182/weiteveen-dubbele-moord-politieoptreden-richard-k-ineke-mussche) when it comes to protecting civilians, until it is too late, and on top that, the example of:
+the [Dutch police fail](https://www.rtl.nl/nieuws/binnenland/artikel/5492182/weiteveen-dubbele-moord-politieoptreden-richard-k-ineke-mussche) when it comes to protecting civilians, until it is too late, and on top of that, the example of:

 [Of vrouwen die paniekerig hun verhaal deelden bij de politie, maar waarbij hun angst werd gezien als ‘paranoia’.](https://www.linda.nl/persoonlijk/relaties/femicide-rode-vlaggen/)